-Author Susan Gillis Chapman brings expertise in western relationship psychology together with the wisdom of meditation practice.
+Susan Gillis Chapman has dedicated her life to deepening an understanding of communication, spirituality and relationships.
 After receiving an MA in Buddhist and Western Psychology she spent ten years working with domestic violence as program director for a battered women’s shelter in Colorado and as clinical director for a counseling center in Alaska.

 “Going into the shadows of our society I realized that our unrealistic expectations about love trigger the opposite reaction and we end up creating more suffering for ourselves and each other.
 I saw this pattern in my own life but meditation also showed me the alternative: how friendship towards ourselves can open us to others in a new way”.